-There are many career paths within the facility management field.
-Finding the niche that’s right for you may take a bit of research, but a few areas to consider include:
+There are many career paths within the facility management professional field, especially upon successful completion of one of the technical programs or after some years of experience.
+Finding the niche that’s right for you and your skill set may take a bit of research, but could provide a competitive advantage.
+A few areas to consider include:

 There’s no question that facility management is a challenging job.
 With so much to manage and keep track of, individuals pursuing this field should have the following qualities:

-A significant part of a facility manager’s job is to analyze and translate data like occupancy information and other employee data in a way that helps optimize the building or company.
+A significant part of a facility management professional’s job is to analyze and translate data like occupancy information and other employee data in a way that helps optimize the building or company.
 Being able to identify areas of improvement as well as ways to maximize space (or in some cases, reduce space) will make a facility manager shine.
-Facility managers have multiple resources that can help them make the most of this data like space management software, sensors, inventory tracking software, the building automation system, etc.
+Facility managers have multiple resources that can help them make the most of this data.
+This includes space management software, sensors, inventory tracking software, the building automation system, etc.

-Facility managers work with different departments frequently, like HR, IT, and leadership, so it’s vital to have strong communication skills.
+Facility managers work with different departments frequently, like HR, IT, and leadership teams.
+It’s vital to have strong communication skills.
 Having the ability to make a case for why the company should invest in certain things, like a new HVAC system or a sensor system, is imperative to being a successful facility manager.